Background pattern

 • Oyavas may cause bleeding in and around your brain.
 Consult your doctor if you have metastatic cancer that affects your brain.

-• Oyavas may increase the risk of bleeding in your lungs, including coughing or expectoration of blood.
-Consult your doctor if you have noticed this previously.
+• Oyavas may increase the risk of bleeding in your lungs, including coughing up blood.
+Consult your doctor if you have noticed this before.

-• Oyavas may increase the risk of heart failure.
-It is essential to inform your doctor if you have ever been treated with anthracyclines (a specific type of chemotherapy used to treat certain types of cancer, such as doxorubicin) or have received radiation therapy in the chest, or if you have a heart disease.
+• Oyavas may increase the risk of heart problems.
+It is essential to inform your doctor if you have ever been treated with anthracyclines (a specific type of chemotherapy used to treat some types of cancer, such as doxorubicin) or have received radiation therapy in the chest, or if you have heart disease.

-• Oyavas may cause hypersensitivity, including anaphylactic reactions and/or reactions after infusion (reactions related to the injection of the medication).
-Consult your doctor, pharmacist, or nurse if you have previously experienced problems after injections, such as dizziness/dizziness, difficulty breathing, swelling, or skin rash.
+• Oyavas may cause hypersensitivity, including anaphylactic reactions and/or infusion-related reactions (reactions related to the injection of the medicine).
+Consult your doctor, pharmacist, or nurse if you have previously experienced problems after injections, such as dizziness/fainting, difficulty breathing, swelling, or skin rash.

-• A rare neurological adverse effect called reversible posterior leukoencephalopathy syndrome (RPLS) has been associated with treatment with Oyavas.
-If you have headaches, vision changes, confusion, or seizures (convulsions) with or without high blood pressure, consult your doctor.
+• A rare neurological side effect called posterior reversible encephalopathy syndrome (PRES) has been associated with treatment with Oyavas.
+If you have a headache, changes in vision, confusion, or seizures with or without high blood pressure, consult your doctor.

-• Cases of bone death (osteonecrosis) in bones other than the jaw have been reported in patients under 18 years old treated with Oyavas.
-Pain in the mouth, teeth, and/or jaw, swelling, or sores in the mouth, numbness, or a feeling of heaviness in the jaw, or tooth loss.
-These may be signs and symptoms of jaw bone damage (osteonecrosis).
-Immediately inform your doctor and dentist if you experience any of them.
+• There have been reports of bone death (osteonecrosis) in bones other than the jaw in patients under 18 years old treated with Oyavas.
+Pain in the mouth, teeth, and/or jaw, swelling or ulcers in the mouth, numbness or heaviness of the jaw, or tooth loss.
+These may be signs and symptoms of bone damage in the jaw (osteonecrosis).
+Inform your doctor and dentist immediately if you experience any of these.

 Please consult your doctor even if any of the above situations affect you or have occurred in the past.